alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns-part-2/index.md

 Teams managing these components are under heavy pressure and frequently request more resources.

 Attempts are made to distribute the operational load of these components to other teams using complex engineering solutions

-Your team mostly hires A-players, and you struggle to find, hire, and retain them
+Teams managing those components mostly hire A-players, and you struggle to find, hire, and retain them

 Managed cloud services are underutilized.